-PESTLE is a strategic analysis framework setting out six external factors to conider when considering the strategic direction of an organization.
-The six factors are: Political, Economic, Social, Technilogical, Legal and Environmental.
+PESTLE Analysis is a strategic framework setting out six external factors to consider when evaluating the strategic direction of an organization.
+The six factors are: Political, Economic, Social, Technological, Legal and Environmental.
 Summary by The World of Work Project

 The purpose of establishing this understanding is to identify and manage organizational risks and opportunities by taking strategic actions and making strategic changes in relation to them.

 Sometimes people just use the first part of this model and refer to doing a PEST analysis, which is how the model was originally formulated.
-The LE were appended in our own working lifetime, leading to the PESTLE model.
+The LE were appended in our own working lifetime, leading to the PESTLE Analysis model.
+Others refer to the model as the PESTEL Analysis model.

-When scanning the political context the organization is operating in we should gain insight on the current state and evolution of government policies, regulations, and the overal level of political stability.
+When scanning the political context the organization is operating in we should gain insight on the current state and evolution of government policies, regulations, and the overall level of political stability.

 Changes in government, tax policies, trade tariffs, and labor laws can significantly affect the ecosystem an organization operates in, and thus how businesses should operate for success.
 Understanding political trends can help organizations to anticipate change and adjust their strategies accordingly.